c3lingo/c3t-pad-markdown/README.md

 # c3t-pad

-A tool that takes a Chaos Communication Congress schedule in XML format and spits it out in a format that's ready to be pasted into EtherPad.
+A tool that takes a Chaos Communication Congress schedule in XML format and spits it out in a format that's ready to be pasted into a Markdown editor.

 The translation angels use these to coordinate their translation shifts.